 People who abuse Adderall without suffering from ADHD or narcolepsy open themselves up to even more serious effects.
-Adderall abuse can cause fever, weak or numb limbs, hallucinations, or seizures.
+Adderall addiction and abuse can cause fever, weak or numb limbs, hallucinations, or seizures.
 If someone suffering from mental illness abuses the drug they could see a serious worsening in their mental condition, such as an increase of symptoms associated with depression or anxiety.

 Adderall addiction leads to a mental and physical dependency on the drug.
 Those suffering from an addiction would need more and more of the drug each time to feel its effects and would lose the ability or have great difficulty concentrating on anything without Adderall.
 People who abuse Adderall often do not feel the need to eat when on the drug and can experience dangerous amounts of weight loss.